Kazhuu/movelister/MANUAL.md

 * Phase: this column indicates which Phase the current row of the Action is on.

 * DEF: this column is short for "Default".
-If you want to ignore Movelister's more advanced features with Modifiers and just get to making your notes quickly, you can put an 'x' here to indicate that you want to generate a version of this Action without any other properties in the Details-view.
-Note that all Actions need to have an 'x' on either this or following Modifier-columns to be generated in the Details-view at all.
+If you want to ignore Movelister's more advanced features with Modifiers and just get to making your notes quickly, you can put an 'x' or another mark here to indicate that you want to generate a vanilla version of this Action in the Details-view.
+Note that all Actions need to have a mark on either this or following Modifier-columns to be generated in the Details-view at all.

 * (Other Modifier columns): these columns appear once you have added any Modifiers in the Modifiers-sheet and then refresh Overview.
-You can indicate which Actions and Phases are compatible with a Modifier by adding an 'x' on its column.
+You can indicate which Actions and Phases are compatible with a Modifier by adding an 'x' or another mark on its column.
 This impacts how the Action is generated in the Details-sheet as well.
 By default, all Modifiers that are marked with 'x' combine with each other, resulting in a ton of variations for a single Action, so be careful with adding too many 'x' before you create some filters in the Modifiers-sheet, otherwise you may end up generating a massive Details-sheet by accident (which takes ages).

-* Notes 1: once again, you can make some freeform Notes in the final columns.
+* Notes 1: optionally, you can make some freeform Notes in the final columns.

 ## Details

-This is a generated, named sheet that also serves as the most in-depth view for Actions in some View.
-Here the Action is compared against the Input List specified in the Master List and the user can finally get on to creating those mechanics notes.
+This is a generated, named sheet that also serves as the most in-depth view for Actions in a View.
+Here the Action is compared against the Input List specified in the Master List and Inputs-sheet and the user can finally get on to creating those mechanics notes.

 * Action Name: the name of the Action, as it was written in the Master List.